 Turkish is a fascinating language that can open doors to a new culture, people, and outlook on life.
 It’s also one of the most spoken languages in Europe.
 It can be hard to learn if you’re not surrounded by Turkish speakers though.
-If your goal is to become conversational in Turkish, you’ll need to find the best apps to learn Turkish.
+If your goal is to become conversational in Turkish, you’ll need to find the best apps to learn the language.

 What Are The Best Apps To Learn Turkish?